dasch-swiss/dsp-tools/docs/excel2xml-module.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# The excel2xml module
+# The excel2xml Module

-## Two use cases - two approaches
+## Two Use Cases - Two Approaches

 There are two kinds of Excel files that can be transformed into an XML file: